Zero-waste shampoo and conditioner bars are taking over, and we’re loving it!

 Don’t let this stop you.

-We’re going to help you discover a whole new world of zero-waste shampoo bars from brands you know and love, to hidden gems and emerging brands.
+We’re going to help you discover a whole new world of zero-waste shampoo bars from the brands you know and love, to the hidden gems and emerging brands.

 PLUS: We’re going show you how to create your very own eco-friendly shampoo – so stick around and keep reading.

 - 1 How to find zero-waste hair care brands